oracle-livelabs/cloud-database-services/base-database-service/microservices-app-with-base-db-service/lab2/lab2-create-app-tier.md

   ![Create Instance](./images/create.instance.png" ")

 3. Enter a name for the instance.
 You can add or change the name later.
-The name doesn't need to be unique, because an Oracle Cloud Identifier (OCID) uniquely identifies the instance.
+The name doesn't need to be unique because an Oracle Cloud Identifier (OCID) uniquely identifies the instance.
 Avoid entering confidential information.

    ![Create Compute](./images/create.compute.name.png" ")